International Awards Entry Guidelines

 Contact details

-- Architect practice / studio name
+- Architect practice or studio name

-- Architect practice / studio address/ country
+- Architect practice or studio address/country

-- Contact for jury visits if different from project director/architect
+- Contact for jury visits

-- Photographer details.
+- Photographer details

 If you worked in collaboration with another practice or architect then you must all be in agreement on the entry and how the building should be credited.